bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/quick-reference/minifiction.md

 ---
-title: How To Minify Code For Better Web Perfo
+title: 'How To Minify Code For Better Web Performance '
 weight: 0
 excerpt: lorem-ipsum
 seo: